1. Use warehouse locations

 6. Pick your best selling products and product combinations efficiently

-In most environments, a small proportion of the product catalog represents a significant proportion of the orders despatched every day.
+In most environments, a small proportion of the product catalogue represents a significant proportion of the orders despatched every day.
 If these popular products or product combinations are not identified and processed separately you are missing an opportunity to make significant savings.

-The 80/20 rule might apply to a few of your most popular products, perhaps you have well established top sellers, they may be determined by product promotions, or it may change day-to-day as a result of factors that can’t be planned for.
+The 80/20 rule might apply to a few of your most popular products, perhaps you have well-established top sellers, they may be determined by product promotions, or it may change day-to-day as a result of factors that can’t be planned for.

 So you need an order processing platform that allows you to identify the orders for your best-selling products automatically and group them together.